 When interest rates saw their last spike in the early 1980s, the price of gold skyrocketed.
 It set all-time highs of around $850.
 While that price has since been surpassed and may not seem that great today, adjusted for inflation that’s over $2,700 in current dollars, or double what gold is currently trading at.
 If interest rates were to rise in the next few years back to a prime rate of 8-10 percent or more, gold would undoubtedly increase in price.
 The higher interest rates go, the greater gold’s price will likely be.

 It’s only a matter of when, not if, interest rates will rise back to more normal levels.
 The Fed can’t keep markets in check forever.
-Investors who continue to remain heavily invested in stocks and bonds are playing with fire, betting that they can get out of the market before things get too bad.
+Those who continue to remain heavily in stocks and bonds are playing with fire, betting that they can get out of the market before things get too bad.
 That could prove fatal to their retirement funds.
-But investors who see the writing on the wall and invest in gold will position themselves well to protect against future interest rate increases.
+But those who see the writing on the wall and buy gold will position themselves well to protect against future interest rate increases.